 For years, companies have tracked their worst customers.
 Wouldn’t it be nice if someone did the same for them?
 Although a few trade associations are, there’s a long way to go.
 When a business tells the truth about itself, everyone wins.

-Other lists to watch:
+Other blacklists to watch:

 - Airline: The authoritative American Customer Satisfaction Index tracks airline customer service performance over the years and can offer a reliable indicator of the reputable, and disreputable, airlines.